Air Purifier Reviews

 A systematic approach, starting with locating and removing pollution sources, as well as adequate ventilation, should accompany the use of air cleaners.

-Inside an Air Purifier
+What's Inside an Air Purifier?

 We need to analyze what's inside air purifiers, beyond the stylishness of a typical plastic case, which gets the emphasis in most reviews.